kyma-project/kyma/tests/serverless-bench/README.md

 To run the these tests, apply the following steps:

-- Start with a fresh Kyma cluster.
-The following minimum components are requireed:
+1. Start with a fresh Kyma cluster.
+The following minimum components are required:
 ```yaml
 ---
 defaultNamespace: kyma-system